vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 855

 "Gadgā' 589; eulogy of, in Visau purāna 587–588, four different streams of G. 1n four directions 587, grand eulogy of, 10 Vanaparva chap.
-85 verses 86-97, 586, G. does not forsake even the most sinful or riched mar 589, G. is equal to all the 35 millions of holy places dec Jared by Vayu, says Kūrma 588; G. water and residence therend are said to be superior to Vedic sacrifices, tapas, and yoga, since they yield heaven and moksa 588, G represents Vison who represents all gods 589; God Narayana is the owner of the strip of land within four cubits from the flowiog water of G. 590, ioter- pretation of the story of Gayāsura by Mitra, O'Malley and Barua 359 360; invocation of the clay in the bed of G. 591-592, ksetra extends to tvo krosas on each bank of G. 590 ; mantras to be recited at the time of a bath in the Ganges 594 ; mūlamantra about G. 589, names of the seven streams of the G. 587; no tonsure oo, according to Vācaspatımıśra 575, on G. all times are auspicious and all men are fit for receiving gifts 559, one thous and names of, 10 Skandapurana, Kaśkbanda, chap, 29,565 , procedure of a bath 10 the G prescribed by Matsyapurāua chapter 102 for all varnas and all students of the seve.
+85 verses 86-97, 586, G. does not forsake even the most sinful or riched mar 589, G. is equal to all the 35 millions of holy places dec Jared by Vayu, says Kūrma 588; G. water and residence therend are said to be superior to Vedic sacrifices, tapas, and yoga, since they yield heaven and moksa 588, G represents Vison who represents all gods 589; God Narayana is the owner of the strip of land within four cubits from the flowiog water of G. 590, ioter- pretation of the story of Gayāsura by Mitra, O'Malley and Barua 359 360; invocation of the clay in the bed of G. 591-592, ksetra extends to tvo krosas on each bank of G. 590 ; mantras to be recited at the time of a bath in the Ganges 594 ; mūlamantra about G. 589, names of the seven streams of the G. 587; no tonsure oo, according to Vācaspatımıśra 575, on G. all times are auspicious and all men are fit for receiving gifts 559, one thous and names of, 10 Skandapurana, Kaśkbanda, chap, 29,565 , procedure of a bath 10 the G prescribed by Matsyapurāua chapter 102 for all varṇas and all students of the seve.
 Tal ycdas, 591-594, Purāṇas contain hundreds of verses eulogising the Sanctifying activity and greatness of, 585 , Parānas say that G spriogs from toe nail of Vidu and that siva let it off from his matted bait za seven streams 587; residence on the bank itself of G. is not desired 590, saṅkalpa to be made at time of bathing in G. 5900; some purānas say that the G is easy of access et crywhere except at three places viz Gangadvāra, Prayaga and where li joins the sea 58s, special merit

 Accumulated by bath in the Ganges on certain days 596, supposed to flow in heaven as Mandakini, on the earth as Gauges and in Patala as Bhogavati 587, tarpana on G. after one bathes with water for the gratification of the three worlds 592 , waters of, bura all bad deeds 586; waters of, are white, while